What is Perfect Competition?

 - The three primary characteristics of perfect competition are (1) no company holds a substantial market share, (2) the industry output is standardized, and (3) there is freedom of entry and exit.

-- The efficient market equilibrium in a perfect competition is where marginal benefit equals marginal cost.
+- The efficient market equilibrium in a perfect competition is where marginal revenue equals marginal cost.

 What are Price-Takers?